 - High Performance Liquid Chromatography (HPLC) 1260 Infinity — used to separate, identify and quantify different molecular components in a mixture through pressurised liquid pumps

-King Henry Building has equipment including
+King Henry Building

 - X-ray Diffractometer with Cryojet (Oxford Diffraction/Agilent) — used to understand protein structure and function by shooting an x-ray beam through crystalline samples